justplainstuff/plainstack/web/documentation/0_motivation.md

 1. is a single long-running process to deploy and manage
 2. has full type-safe database queries and type-safe React-like `.tsx` components
-3. addreses 80% of common full-stack concerns like emails, task queues and routing
+3. addresses 80% of common full-stack concerns like emails, task queues and routing
 4. doesn't have a frontend build process

 ## Is it for you?